Hugo Barra is leaving Chinese smartphone maker Xiaomi

 Xiaomi's breakneck pace of growth has claimed a high-profile casualty: Hugo Barra is leaving the Chinese company to return to Silicon Valley.

-The former Google executive who helped the little known smartphone maker earn comparisons with Apple said Monday he would leave Xiaomi in February to be closer to friends and family.
+The former Google executive, who helped the little known smartphone maker earn comparisons with Apple, said Monday he would leave Xiaomi in February to be closer to friends and family.

 "The last few years of living in such a singular environment have taken a huge toll on my life and started affecting my health," Barra said in a Facebook post.
 "Seeing how much I've left behind these past few years, it is clear to me that the time has come to return."